-At Onward House, individuals and families can get assistance with their immediate needs and long-term goals through our unique blend of services.
-Our core programming includes Early Childhood Education, School Age, Adult Education, and Food Pantry.
-Onward House impacts over 950 children and families (approximately 5,500 individuals) annually.
-Click below to read our 2020 – 2021 Program Highlights.
+At Onward House, individuals and families access programs that serve their immediate needs and long-term goals through our unique blend of services.
+Our core programming includes Early Childhood Education, School Age, Adult Education, and our Food Pantry.
+Onward House serves over 950 children and families (approximately 5,500 individuals) annually.

 2020 – 2021 Program Highlights: